Scaf-GRPO: Scaffolded Group Relative Policy Optimization for Enhancing LLM Reasoning: Experiments

 \paragraph{Confronting the learning cliff.} Figure~\ref{fig:step} visualizes Scaf-GRPO's advantage.
 In Figure~\ref{fig:step}(a), we plot the number of ``zero-reward'' problems per batch.
 The count for both methods drops sharply at the start of training.
 However, the vanilla GRPO curve quickly flattens, defining the learning cliff: a point where the baseline can no longer extract a learning signal from a persistent set of ``true-hard'' problems.
 In contrast, Scaf-GRPO's scaffolding activates, enabling the model to consistently learn from these problems and continue reducing the zero-reward count.
 This directly impacts validation performance (Figure~\ref{fig:step}(b)).
 By turning intractable problems into learning opportunities, Scaf-GRPO achieves a higher, steadily improving validation score while the baseline stagnates.

-\paragraph{Internalizing skills beyond imitation.} Scaf-GRPO succeeds by fostering skill acquisition, not just imitation.
-Figure~\ref{fig:case} illustrates this on a true-hard problem.
-The model's reasoning evolves from imitating concrete ``Solution Hints'' to following strategic ``Planning Hints'' and finally to applying abstract ``Knowledge Hints.''
-The key evidence for true learning appears when the model later revisits the problem.
-Without any hints, it successfully solves it by combining skills from its prior guided experiences.
-This demonstrates that hints serve as a tool to build lasting abilities, not just to achieve temporary success.
-This process of skill-building on hard problems overcomes the learning cliff.
+\paragraph{{Internalizing skills beyond imitation.}} {Scaf-GRPO succeeds by fostering skill acquisition rather than simple imitation.
+Figure~\ref{fig:case} illustrates this trajectory on a challenging problem: the model evolves from utilizing concrete ``Solution Hints'' to abstract ``Knowledge Hints,'' and finally to solving the problem without any support.
+To quantify this transition from dependency to autonomy, we track ``skill graduation'' events over the first 300 training steps.
+We define this metric to capture the learning breakthrough specific to each method: for Scaf-GRPO, we count problems transitioning from {hint-dependent} to {autonomous} success, while for the Vanilla baseline, we track the shift from {total failure} to {success}.
+As shown in Table~\ref{tab:graduations_comparison}, Scaf-GRPO consistently yields a significantly higher volume of graduations (e.g., +137.8\% on Qwen2.5-Math-1.5B).
+This confirms that our method effectively converts temporary guidance into lasting, independent reasoning capabilities.
+By enabling such robust skill-building on hard problems, Scaf-GRPO effectively overcomes the learning cliff.}

-\paragraph{Aligning data difficulty with model capacity.} To validate our data filtering strategy, we train models on both the complete dataset and our filtered subset.
+\paragraph{{Aligning data difficulty with model capacity.}} {To validate our data filtering strategy, we train models on both the complete dataset and our filtered subset.
 As detailed in Table~\ref{tab:full_comparison}, the harder, filtered data yields a marginal 0.5\% relative gain for vanilla GRPO but a substantial 6.0\% boost for Scaf-GRPO on Qwen2.5-Math-7B.
 This disparity underscores that exposing a model to difficult problems is insufficient.
 A challenging curriculum is most effective when paired with a robust learning framework like Scaf-GRPO, which converts these challenges into learning opportunities.
+We also observe performance is sensitive to the density of solvable problems.
+Specifically, discarding ``Too Easy'' samples and subsampling the ``Potentially Solvable'' category at 50\% achieves the optimal balance, yielding a 10.2\% relative gain over the full dataset (Table~\ref{tab:dataset_ablation}).
+This empirical evidence justifies our training data selection.
+All experimental details are provided in Appendix~\ref{ssec:appendix_ablation_data}.}